Satellite Images Show Aftermath Of Beirut Blast

 Images taken later in the morning by the company Maxar show the main fire extinguished.

-Reports suggest that the incident was triggered when a fire in one section of the port reached an enormous cache of ammonium nitrate fertilizer that had been offloaded months earlier.
-The fertilizer, which is highly explosive, detonated almost instantaneously in an explosion so large that the U.S. Geological Survey registered it as a magnitude 3.3 earthquake.
+Reports suggest that the incident was triggered when a fire in one section of the port reached an enormous cache of ammonium nitrate fertilizer that had been offloaded years earlier.
+The explosion was so large that the U.S. Geological Survey registered it as a magnitude 3.3 earthquake.

 Videos and reports suggest the shock wave traveled miles from the site, and windows were reportedly rattled as far away as Cyprus.

-The blast was so big, some feared it might have been nuclear.
-Independent analysts quickly dismissed those rumors, but preliminary calculations show the explosion could have been in the 0.2-0.5 kiloton range.
-By comparison the atomic bomb dropped on Hiroshima 75 years ago this week was 15 kilotons.
+The blast was so big that some feared it might have been nuclear.
+Independent analysts quickly dismissed those rumors, but preliminary calculations show the explosion could have been in the 0.2 to 0.6 kiloton range.
+By comparison, the atomic bomb dropped on Hiroshima 75 years ago this week was 15 kilotons.

-The bags say "NITROPRILL HD," which may be a knock-off of Nitropril made by Orica.— Jeffrey Lewis (@ArmsControlWonk) August 4, 2020

 The full extent of the damage is difficult to assess from space because of Beirut's older buildings and compact layout, Puccioni says.
 Still, she is astounded by the size of the blast.
 "I haven't seen anything quite like it."